 FHWA' memorandum to support taking a flexible approach to pedestrian and bicycle facility design.
 The memorandum recognizes the AASHTO Guide for the Planning, Design, and Operation of Pedestrian Facilities, AASHTO Guide for the Development of Bicycle Facilities, ITE Designing Walkable Urban Thoroughfares document, and the NACTO Urban Bikeway Design Guide as resources to inform the design of safe, comfortable, and context-sensitive pedestrian and bicycle facilities.

 Building a new roadway for motor vehicles can cost millions of dollars to construct, and many of the pedestrian and bicycle infrastructure facilities are extremely low-cost in comparison.
-Usethis database to review up-to-date estimates of infrastructure costs of pedestrian and bicycle treatments from states and cities across the country.
+Use this database and this resource document to review up-to-date estimates of infrastructure costs of pedestrian and bicycle treatments from states and cities across the country.

 Biking and walking dollars aren't only available from the federal government.
 States can also have their own revenue sources that can be used to fund active transportation.
 Use this report to explore your state’s funding sources for bicycle and pedestrian improvements.